zerobytellc/zerobyte-firmware-utils/README.md

 If you do not know what tokens to use, contact [Tim](mailto@tim@zerobytellc.com) for more information.

 ### Obtaining download URLs:
-To obtain the OTA firmware update bundles to flash your BLE device over the air, use `get_latest_fw_urls` as follows:
+To obtain information about available firmware updates for your device, use the `get_latest_fw_info` method as shown here:

 ```js
 let client_token = 'zerobytellc';   // Contact ZBL if you do not have your token